ktorio/ktor-documentation/topics/heroku.md

    }
     ```

-* If you've chosen the `engine-main` branch with server configuration specified in the `application.conf` file, you can assign the environment variable to the `port` parameter by using the `${ENV}` syntax.
+* If your server configuration is specified in the `application.conf` file, you can assign the environment variable to the `port` parameter by using the `${ENV}` syntax.
 Open the `application.conf` file placed in `src/main/resources` and update it as shown below:
    ```
    ktor {
        deployment {